philippgitpush/vrc-obs-world-overlay/README.md

 # VRChat OBS World Overlay

 This is an Open Broadcaster Software (OBS) Browser-Source Overlay, which displays information about the VRChat World you are currently in.
+This requires [VRCX](https://github.com/vrcx-team/VRCX) to be running in the background for it to work.

 https://github.com/user-attachments/assets/56dc1697-be2e-4b74-b7c0-f66923c22ce9